zachlim98/catbook/_posts/2020-11-21-ChatGroup-Exploration.md

 ### Most common word used

 Finally, we were done and ready to get on with the fun stuff!
-In order to count the number of words, I first joined together all the words from the text column together before changing them all to lower caps and splitting them up.
+In order to count the number of words, I first joined all the words from the text column together before changing them all to lower caps and splitting them up.
 I then used `value_counts` and pulled the top 100 words used in the chat

 ```python